neelmitra/avsmqtt/instructions/lab1.md

     -   Launch [Team Dashboard](https://dashboard.eventengine.run/dashboard)
     - Paste the 12 digit Hash key provided to you by AWS
     - Click Accept Terms & Login

-    - Team name is Account ID
+2. Copy the Account ID to a local notepad
-        - Copy the account # locally to notepad)
+    - Team name is the Account Id (see screenshot below)
-        - DONOT edit the Team Name (you will lose the Account ID otherwise)
+    - DONOT edit the Team Name (a.k.a Account ID)
     - Click AWS Console